We put OTC hearing aids from brands like Apple, MDHearing, and Yeasound through rigorous tests to find out which ones work best and are easiest to use

 One important piece of advice: Take advantage of the trial period for whichever OTC hearing aid you choose, says Kathleen Havelah, who led CR’s OTC hearing aid testing.
 “As soon as you get them, start using them,” she says, including contacting customer support to see whether it’s responsive and helpful.
 Hearing aids can take time to get used to wearing—especially for first-time users—so give yourself as much of the trial period as possible to determine whether they’re a good fit.
 If they’re not working out, return them—that’s exactly what the trial period is for.

-Here are details on five of our top-rated OTC hearing aids.
+Here are details on three of our top-rated OTC hearing aids.
 For more on different types of hearing aids, see our buying guide, or access our full ratings of 14 over-the-counter hearing aids.

 Soundbright Discovery